Join us to support impactful local journalism

 Reporting will be shared with other organizations in the community for publication across platforms.

-We are raising funds to support a 3-year commitment to the Tipping Point Lab and will launch when Year 1 is fully funded.
+We are raising funds to support a 3-year commitment to the Equity Lab.
+We are fully funded for Year 1 and now raising funds for Year 2.
 The Tipping Point team is a $300,000-a-year effort.

-To support these funds by mail, please make your check payable to "Sacramento Region Community Foundation" and note the fund you'd like to support in the "Memo" section.
+To support this fund by mail, please make your check payable to "Sacramento Region Community Foundation" and note the "Impact Media Fund" in the "Memo" section.
 Please mail your check to: